The title for Prince Harry and Meghan Markle’s royal baby boy

-The world is buzzing now that Kensington Palace announced Meghan Markle and Prince Harry are expecting a child in spring 2019.
-But even as seventh in line for the British throne, the new baby won’t be a prince or a princess, thanks to a hundred-year-old rule.
+The world is buzzing now that Meghan Markle and Prince Harry’s baby boy was born on May 6, 2019.
+But even as seventh in line for the British throne, the new baby won’t be a prince, thanks to a hundred-year-old rule.

 As a direct heir to the throne, Prince George would have been a prince no matter what—but Charlotte and Louis wouldn’t have.
+(Don’t miss the cutest photos of Prince Louis’s first year.)
 When Kate was pregnant, Queen Elizabeth issued a letter giving the Prince or Princess title to any of William’s children.
 And that means there’s still hope for Meghan and Harry!
 If they want to give their kids titles, that is.

 Some of the Queen’s grandchildren, such as Lady Louise Windsor and James, Viscount Severn, could have been given royal titles when they were born, but their parents asked the Queen not to so that they could live more “normal” lives.
 So if Queen Elizabeth decides not to extend the HRH title, it might not be a bad thing after all.